-Kenny Smith: Drums
+Kenny Smith: Special Guest, Drums + Vocals

 Kenny Smith was raised in the heart of the Chicago blues scene.
 While other babies listened to nursery rhymes, Kenny listened to the blues, and the blues in Kenny’s house were played by America’s finest.
 His father, Willie “Big Eyes” Smith, is one of the best-known living blues drummers.
 Willie played in Muddy Waters’ band for some 30 years.
 So, it’s only natural that Kenny would grow up with a drumstick in his hand, and a back beat in his head.
 Muddy Waters and his band were like family to Kenny.
 They encouraged his music, and were his mentors.